KelvinHere/Yoga_Milestone_4/testing.md

 - While logged out, users cannot access the following views
     - `/superuser_admin` - Result: Redirect to login page
     - `/update_instructor_status/<user_to_update>/<status>` - Result: Redirect to login page

+2. **superuser_admin view**
+- **Valid requests**
+    - Get request displays superuser admin tools

+- **Error and Invalid request handling**
+    - Accessing while logged out redirects to the sign in page
+    - Accessing while not a superuser redirects to the homepage, with the error message "Sorry only administrators can do this"

+3. **info view**
+- **Valid requests**
+    - Displays the info page with contact email, info and social media buttons.

 ## **Nav Bar**
 - The nav bar branding is the link home
 - Navbar links are collapsed on small screens